English vocabulary for poker exercise part 2

 Close

-4. The 'opportunity' that each player has during a game of poker to decide if they want to gamble their money or leave the game happens in their
+The opportunity that each player has during a game of poker to decide if they want to gamble their money and continue playing or leave the game happens when it is their

 Turn: